About The National History Bee and Bowl’s Asian Division

 A: No!
 You can play at whichever site you like.
 A Chinese school, for example, can play in Japan – you don’t have to play in China.
 However, you can only play at one qualifying tournament this year.

-Q: Is there an Asian Final?
+Q: Is there an Asian Championship?

-A:The National History Bee and Bowl will inaugurate a separate Asian Championships in the spring of 2014 after we have added more tournaments to our Asian Division in the 2013-2014 school year.
-However, for this year, for teams and students who finish in the top half of the draw in the Bowl, or the top third of the Bee, we are happy to extend an invitation for our National Championships in Washington, DC on 26-28 April, 2013.
+A:Yes!
+The International History Bee and Bowl will inaugurate a separate Asian Championships in the spring of 2014 to be held in either Singapore or Hong Kong.
 For the most up to date information on the Championships, see the tab on the menu bar.